songyy0415/epsilon/haussmann2/README.md

 Additionally, a `VERBOSE` variable can be set to 1 to make a verbose build.

-Repository that are not applications but shared libraries should not include this repository directly in their primary makefiles, only in their tests, as it will be provided by the application.
+Repositories that are not applications but shared libraries should not include this repository directly in their primary makefiles, only in their tests, as it will be provided by the application.